Newlywords/heroku-buildpack-vips/README.md

 ## Build configuration

 ```
-* build options
+~ $ vips --vips-config
 native win32: no
 native OS X: no
 open files in binary mode: no
 enable debug: no
 enable deprecated library components: yes
 enable docs with gtkdoc: no
 gobject introspection: no
 enable radiance support: yes
 enable analyze support: yes
 enable PPM support: yes

-* optional dependencies
 use fftw3 for FFT: yes
 Magick package: none
 Magick API version: none
 load with libMagick: no
 save with libMagick: no
 accelerate loops with orc: yes
-  (requires orc-0.4.11 or later)
 ICC profile support with lcms: yes (lcms2)
 file import with niftiio: no
 file import with libheif: yes
 file import with OpenEXR: no
 file import with OpenSlide: no
-  (requires openslide-3.3.0 or later)
 file import with matio: no
 PDF import with PDFium: no
 PDF import with poppler-glib: yes
-  (requires poppler-glib 0.16.0 or later)
 SVG import with librsvg-2.0: yes
-  (requires librsvg-2.0 2.34.0 or later)
 zlib: yes
 file import with cfitsio: no
 file import/export with libwebp: yes
-  (requires libwebp, libwebpmux, libwebpdemux 0.6.0 or later)
 text rendering with pangoft2: no
 file import/export with libspng: no
-  (requires libspng-0.6 or later)
 file import/export with libpng: yes (pkg-config libpng >= 1.2.9)
-  (requires libpng-1.2.9 or later)
 support 8bpp PNG quantisation: no
-  (requires libimagequant)
 file import/export with libtiff: yes (pkg-config libtiff-4)
 file import/export with giflib: yes (found by search)
 file import/export with libjpeg: yes (pkg-config)
 image pyramid export: yes
-  (requires libgsf-1 1.14.26 or later)
 use libexif to load/save JPEG metadata: yes
 ```